benjohnbarnes/Regular/README.md

 Lots of libraries do this already, and Swift has support in its standard library.
 Regular wants to let you use the same kinds of concept to process sequences of _anything_.

-Regular is unlkely to be fast and I've not made any effort in this direction yet.
-The underlying algorithms should support efficient implementation, though.
+Regular is unlkely to be fast and I've not made any optimisation effort yet.
+However, the underlying algorithm is linear time time and contant space, and various optimisations could be made without a change of API.

 # TODO